davidhmartin/alabaster-theme-emacs/README.md

 # alabaster-theme-emacs
-An emacs theme ported from Niki Tonsky's Alabaster theme
+An emacs theme ported from Niki Tonsky's Alabaster theme.

+This package includes a light, dark, and low-contrast dark version.